Vann Library Frequently Asked Questions

 The following list of frequently asked questions has been provided to help answer some of the questions you may have about the library and library services.
-If you would like personal assistance or have a question that is not answered here please contact our Ask A Librarian service via phone or text at 260.638.8266.
+If you would like personal assistance or have a question that is not answered here please contact our Ask A Librarian service via phone at 260.399.8060.
 Click on the headings to reveal a list of questions related to each area.

 How do I log in to a database from off-campus?

 When accessing resource from off campus, you will be prompted for your USF username and password (the same username and password you use with Cougar Connection and your University email account).
 If you have trouble with your username and password, contact the university Help Desk.

 How do I access my library account?

 Click the “My Account” link from the main navigation menu (the dark gray ribbon near the top of the page) on the Vann Library website.
 Log in using your standard USF username and password (the same username and password you use with Cougar Connection and your University email account).